criogenox/Custom-Zooming-and-Tracking-for-Charts-using-Pure-Qt/README.md

 <div align="justify">
   <p>

 > Two label-tracking functionalities for enhancing the interactivity of the chart by dynamic custom tooltips (labels) creation, displaying relevant data information as points are hovered or intersected by a track line.
-It improves data comprehension by visually associating, reducing extra needs for navigating or streamlining the data exploration process.
+It improves data comprehension by visual associating, reducing extra needs for navigating or streamlining the data exploration process.

 **Implementation:**

 - Custom tooltips are created as QLabel widgets and are dynamically positioned based on the mouse cursor's vertical coordinate.

-- The mouse movement events are captured by signal/slot mechanism updating the tooltip content and position it accordingly.
+- The mouse movement events are captured by signal/slot mechanism, updating the tooltip content and positioning it accordingly.

 - Label displaying duration is controlled by a timer signal/slot mechanism and tooltip visibility is managed through a proper logic flow, preventing overlapping effects and over cluttering the interface.